On Ball's conjectured Santal\'o type inequality

+where $\theta_n>0$ is an explicit constant depending only on $n$. \end{theorem} The proof of Theorem ~\ref{Ball-ineq-stab0} combines the method leading to Theorem ~\ref{thm-main} and the statement of the theorem itself with novel ideas.
 Theorem~\ref{Ball-ineq-stab0} implies the stability of various additional linear invariant fundamental inequalities in terms of the symmetric difference metrics.
 Stability versions of the Blaschke-Santal\'o inequality and the Affine Isoperimetric inequality (cf. \eqref{affine-iso}) have been known in terms of the "easier to handle" Banach-Mazur-distance (see Ball, B\"or\"oczky \cite{BaB11}, B\"or\"oczky \cite{Bor10} and Ivaki \cite{Iva15}), but this is the first instance, following the footsteps of Fusco, Maggi, Pratelli \cite{FMP08} and Figalli, Maggi, Pratelli \cite{FMP10}, to provide a stability version symmetric difference metrics, which is the most natural distance in this respect.

 \begin{theorem} If $K\subseteq \R^n$ is a symmetric convex body, then there exists an $o$-symmetric ellipsoid $E\subseteq\R^n$ such that

 where $\theta_n>0$ is an explicit constant depending only on $n$. \end{theorem}